-Nelson’s Dockyard is one of Antigua’s most famous historical sites, and is well worth a visit during your time on this island.
+Nelson’s Dockyard is one of Antigua’s most famous sites.
 The area, which was named after Admiral Horatio Nelson, who was based here in the 18th century, is the only working Georgian dockyard in the world today.
-The harbour was originally used in the late 1600s, and in 1725 work began on the dockyard buildings, which were used by the Royal Navy until 1889.
-During the Napoleonic Wars, it was used as headquarters for Nelson and the British Navy.
+The dockyard's operations date from 1745, and the buildings were used by the Royal Navy until 1889.
+During the Napoleonic Wars, it was the headquarters for Nelson and the British Navy.
 Today Nelson’s Dockyard has been restored to its 18th century prime.

 Antigua maintains many links with Britain including St John's Cathedral, built of British brick, Nelson's dockyard and, of course, Eric Clapton's house.

 Cruises to St John's